ChukwudiKeke/MyHW/README.md

 create a bar plot of monthly homicides by year add a smoothed curve to show seasonality and long term trend label plot well for easy interpretation by viewers
+Add reference line to highlight the arrest of Freddie Gray